-35 Reasoned Justification - new paragraph after 4.12.13 (to be renumbered 4.12.15) "4.12.16 To ensure the development of the proposed employment allocations for the identified employment uses, the Council will require any applications for alternative uses to demonstrate that the site has been marketed for employment use on the open market for a minimum period of 18 months.
+35 Reasoned Justification - new paragraph after 4.12.13 (to be renumbered 4.12.15) 4.12.16 To ensure the development of the proposed employment allocations for the identified employment uses, the Council will require any applications for alternative uses to demonstrate that the site has been marketed for employment use on the open market for a minimum period of 18 months.
 Only after this period, and subject to no interest being received for the identified employment uses, will an application for an alternative use be considered further.
-This applies to site allocations within the Plan, as well as those sites contributing to meeting identified employment needs over the Plan Period, including but not limited to land at Florida Farm North, Land north of Penny Lane, Land at Lea Green Farm West and Gerards Park, College Street."
-Subsequent paragraphs to be re-numbered accordingly.
-"4.12.1720 Alternative uses may also be appropriate where there is no current or likely future market demand for employment uses on the site and / or its reuse for such purposes would not be viable currently or in the long term.
+This applies to site allocations within the Plan, as well as those sites contributing to meeting identified employment needs over the Plan Period, including but not limited to land at Florida Farm North, Land north of Penny Lane, Land at Lea Green Farm West and Gerards Park, College Street."Reasoned Justification, Paragraph 4.12.17 (to be renumbered 4.12.20)4.12.4720 Alternative uses may also be appropriate where there is no current or likely future market demand for employment uses on the site and / or its reuse for such purposes would not be viable currently or in the long term.
 The Local Economy Supplementary Planning Document (2013) outlines the evidence applicants will be required to provide in relation to the marketing and viability of employment sites before their loss for other uses can be supported.
-This outlines the requirement for existing employment sites to carry out a minimum of 12 months marketing for employment uses in order to identify that the site is not viable in the long-term."
-Reasoned Justification, new paragraph after the end of existing para 4.12.18 (to be renumbered 4.12.21) Following on from end of the Reasoned Justification para 4.12.18 (to be renumbered 4.12.21), add the following text as a continuation "Green Belt Exceptional circumstances
+This outlines the requirement for existing employment uses in order to identify that the site is not viable in the long-term."
+Reasoned Justification, new paragraph after the end of existing para 4.12.18 (to be renumbered 4.12.21), add the following text as a continuation Green Belt Exceptional circumstances